-Both commercial liquid fabric softener and dryer sheets can leave stains on freshly washed clothes.
+Both liquid fabric softener and dryer sheets can leave stains on freshly washed clothes.
 The stains can happen because of user error (yes, you caused the problem) or simply because of the nature of the products.

 Learn how to avoid the stains and how to remove them if they happen.

-Why Do Fabric Softener and Dryer Sheets Leave Stains On Clothes?
+Why Do Fabric Softener and Dryer Sheets Leave Stains on Clothes?

-How Do I Prevent Fabric Softener And Dryer Sheet Stains On Clothes?
+How Do I Prevent Fabric Softener and Dryer Sheet Stains on Clothes?

 The key to preventing stains from liquid fabric softener is to shake the bottle well each time before using because the ingredients can separate.
 Next, dilute it with an equal amount of warm water before adding to the washer to help disperse the liquid.
 This should be done whether you use an automatic dispenser, dispensing ball or add the fabric softener manually to the rinse cycle.
 NEVER pour fabric softener directly onto fabric.

 If your washing machine has an automatic fabric softener dispenser, clean it out regularly by flushing with heated distilled white vinegar or very hot water followed by a rinse cycle with no laundry in the washer.

 You'll be amazed at all of the clumps of fabric softener residue that will fall out.
 It's those clumps that stain your laundry!